by Mary E. Lowd

 “When we face them?”
 Consul Tor asked.

-“A fleet of their ships are approaching Old Earth — the seat of the Tri-Galactic Navy and my own homeworld.
+“A fleet of their ships are approaching Old Earth — the seat of the Tri-Galactic Union and my own homeworld.
 It would be a devastating military target, and we plan to cut them off before they get there.”
 His tail twitched and the unease in his feelings returned, yet weaker than it had been before.
 “I hope that you are right, and it can be a peaceful encounter.”

 The captain got up to leave, but he turned back before going through the door, tail swishing jauntily.
 “I’d like you to be on the bridge for the encounter.
 I think your presence might be invaluable.”